astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/conclusion/conclusion.md

 to fail and I'm going to make mistakes, but that's all part of the ride.

 I hope you learned a thing or two reading this.
 Check out [my website](https://ezrichards.github.io) if you want to get in touch.
+If there's anything you disagree with or would like me to add, open a GitHub issue or get in touch somehow and I'd be open to hearing your thoughts!

 Thanks for listening.